mattlunn/so-mod/README.md

  Adds an "annotate?" checkbox next to the "Add comment" button, which will automatically leave an annotation on the users profile when submitting the comment.
 You can use the magic values `{{post}}` and `{{comment}}` within the message, which will be substituted in the annotation with a link to the post the comment was left on, and the comment text itself.

- - `highlight_cm_contacts_on_profile`

- Adds an additional number next to the annotation/ flag count for a user to show how many "CM Escalations" have been raised for the user.
-Clicking the number will take you to the user's `/history` page, so you can see the CM escalations.

- - `show_cm_count_on_profile`

- Adds an additional section to a user's `/history` page, to show CM Escalations for the user.

  - `must_click_esc_to_close_popups`

  Prevents popups automatically closing when you click outside them (e.g. misclicks, or to highlight text to include in the popup form).
 Instead, you must press `Esc` on your keyboard, or the `x` or `Cancel` button in the popup UI.